Space-Efficient Interior Point Method, with applications to Linear Programming and Maximum Weight Bipartite Matching: Acknowledgement

-In Section~\ref{sec:sdd_solver_streaming_model}, we give an SDD solver in the streaming model, which is a necessary component of our interior point method.
+{\bf Roadmap.} The rest of the paper is organized as follows.
+In Section~\ref{sec:notations}, we define the basic notations in this paper.
+In Section~\ref{sec:ipm_preliminary}, we give some preliminaries for interior point method.
+In Section~\ref{sec:ipm_algorithm}, we present the robust dual central path method.
+In Section~\ref{sec:ipm_error_analysis}, we present the error analysis of interior point method.
+In Section~\ref{sec:lp_in_small_space}, we bound the number of pass of executing this algorithm in the streaming model.
+In Section~\ref{sec:sdd_solver_streaming_model}, we give an SDD solver in the streaming model, which is a necessary component of our interior point method for graphs.
 In Section~\ref{sec:minimum_vertex_cover}, we discuss the streaming algorithm for minimum vertex cover.
-In Section~\ref{sec:combine}, we combine all the pieces together to get the final algorithm for maximum weight bipartite matching.
+In Section~\ref{sec:combine}, we combine the pieces together to get the final algorithm for maximum weight bipartite matching.
+In Section~\ref{sec:summary_non_ipm}, we discuss previous non-IPM algorithms.
 In Section~\ref{sec:solver_reduction}, we complement Section~\ref{sec:sdd_solver_streaming_model} by providing two reductions from weaker solvers to our final SDD$_0$ solver.
+In Section~\ref{sec:isolation_lemma}, we present the generalized isolation lemma in the semi-streaming model, which will be used to recover the maximum matching from a minimum vertex cover.
+In Section~\ref{sec:additional_algorithms}, we present the small space implementations of various barrier functions in Section \ref{sec:lp_in_small_space}.
+In Section~\ref{sec:lp_in_small_treewidth}, we provide a more space-efficient algorithm when the linear program has small treewidth.